Honors in Major

 History Honors-in-Major is a departmental program; it is NOT restricted to students in the University Honors Program.
 Majors in history with an overall grade point average of 3.4 or better and a departmental grade point average of 3.4 or better are eligible for Honors-in-Major in History.
 (Students admitted prior to September 2008 must maintain a 3.2 overall GPA average).
 History majors in the University Honors Program must complete the History Honors-in-Major program as the second half of their 32-credit requirements.

 Students in the History Honors-in-Major program complete 16 credits of Honors course work within the department (or four, four-credit courses).
-These four courses count toward the ten-course requirement for the History major.
+Students who complete a major research project as recipients of a SURF, SURF Abroad, or IROP fellowship must complete only three four-credit Honors courses in the department, as described in Requirements 1 and 3 below.
+These Honors courses completed in the history department count toward the ten-course requirement for the History major.
 Students must maintain a 3.4 grade point average both in the department and in the university (except for those students admitted prior to September 2008 as outlined above).

-- Students will sign up for History 799 and complete a four-credit Senior Honors Thesis during their senior year.
+3. Students will sign up for History 799 and complete a four-credit Senior Honors Thesis during their senior year.
 The thesis agreement form must be signed by the student, by the faculty supervisor, and by the Honors advisor as part of the registration process.
 Students will work closely with a faculty advisor in planning, researching, and writing their thesis.
 For the thesis, some students will choose to continue the work they began in History 797, the Senior Colloquium.
-Other students will build on course work from a 600-level class or a UROP or IROP.
+Other students will build on course work from a 600-level class or a UROP, SURF, or IROP.
 They will defend their thesis before a panel of three faculty members designated by the student and advisor.
-Professor Jessica Lepler is the faculty advisor.
+Professor Jessica Lepler and Professor Cathy Frierson are the faculty advisors.